Water never hurt anyone...

 That same spray also reduces your own vision, making it harder for you to see ahead, plan ahead and take evasive action in plenty of time.

 Slow down.
 Seriously, just slow down.
 Not only does doing so ask less of your tires and grip levels, but it will give you more time to look ahead, identify hazards and come up with a plan for avoiding them.
 It’ll give you more time to read road signs and decrease your braking distances too.

-When using the brakes, the same method as riding in the dry applies: slowly squeeze the lever to load the front tire and compress the suspension, then gradually increase force until you achieve the desired degree of deceleration.
+Braking is always approached the same way, only you should amplify your good habits in the wet: Slowly squeeze the lever to load the front tire and compress the suspension, then gradually increase force until you achieve the desired degree of deceleration.
 You can brake quite hard in the wet, you just need to do so smoothly and progressively.